EastfordCommunicator/website/articles/34/11/memorial-day.md

-HEAD:
+---

-Memorial Day ceremony honors veterans with respect, gratitude
+title: Memorial Day Ceremony Honors Veterans with Respect, Gratitude

-CUTLINES: *Adam Minor photos*
+---

 EASTFORD --- Inclement weather canceled a portion of the town's Memorial Day plans on Monday, May 25, but that didn't stop residents from gathering in the Eastford Elementary School gymnasium to honor the town's veterans during Eastford's annual Memorial Day ceremony.
-Dozens filled the seats in the gym as town leaders expressed gratitude for the service and sacrifice of local veterans.
+Dozens filled the seats in the gym as town leaders expressed gratitude for the service and sacrifice of local veterans. *Adam Minor photos*

 ![](/assets/images/34-11-memorial-day-1.jpg)
 The color guard at the Memorial Day ceremony.